Baracoa, Cuba: Ultimate Travel Guide

 Overall, this is a much easier day trip than hiking El Yunque, though if you’re an adventurous traveler, both are fantastic ways to spend a day, and you won’t feel them to be repetitive.

-El Yunque de Baracoa
+4. Hike El Yunque de Baracoa

-El Yunque, in English, the anvil is an almost perfectly flat tabletop mountain towering just outside of Baracoa.
+El Yunque – in English, the anvil – is an almost perfectly flat tabletop mountain towering just outside of Baracoa.
 It’s been making a big impression for years and even earned a mention in Christopher Columbus’ diaries, serving as irrefutable evidence for the date of his passage near Baracoa.

-Today El Yunque is protected as one of Cuba’s National Monuments and is a highly-recognizable image of the region.
+Today, El Yunque is protected as one of Cuba’s National Monuments and is a highly recognizable image of the region.

 While you’ll be able to see El Yunque from every corner of Baracoa, visiting El Yunque is a highlight of a trip to Baracoa.
 More than just an invigorating destination for hiking in Cuba, making the trip to El Yunque is a great way to connect with rural Cuba, sample delicious local food, and swim among waterfalls – for many travelers, it’s a highlight of a trip to Cuba.